Doomsday cult leader behind deadly Tokyo subway gas attack is executed, government says

 Asahara, whose real name was Chizuo Matsumoto, had spent the last 14 years on death row after he was sentenced to be executed in 2004.

-The sarin gas subway attack, for which the cult was responsible, left 13 people dead and sickened more than 6,000 others.
+The sarin nerve gas subway attack, for which the cult was responsible, left 13 people dead and sickened more than 6,000 others, after members of the Aum Shinrikyo cult punctured plastic bags to release gas inside train cars.

+Founded in 1984, the cult attracted many young people, even graduates of top universities, whom Asahara hand-picked as close aides.

+The cult amassed an arsenal of chemical, biological and conventional weapons to carry out Asahara's escalating criminal orders in anticipation of an apocalyptic showdown with the government.

 The Associated Press contributed to this report.